carlosfrias/apigee-opdk-playbook-single-region/README-install-devportal.md

-# Install Apigee Edge
+# Install Apigee Devportal

-The playbook `install-edge.yml` will perform an installation of Apigee Edge.
-Version 4.16.xx through 4.18.01 can be installed from this playbook.
+The playbook `install-devportal.yml` will perform an installation of Apigee Devportal.

 ## Usage
 The install process will be engaged when you invoke the playbook like this:

-    ansible-playbook install-edge.yml
+    ansible-playbook install-devportal.yml

 ## Dependencies